Jaume Cuéllar: Lugo

 On 4 August 2021, Cuéllar returned to Spain after agreeing to a two-year deal with Segunda División side CD Lugo.

+Loan to Barcelona

+On 26 August 2023, he returned to Barcelona to play for its reserve Barcelona B team on a loan spell for a year, making history as the first Bolivian to play for any Barcelona team.

 International career

 Cuéllar represented Bolivia at under-17 level in 2017, and received his first call-up to the full side on 4 October 2020.
 The following 10 June, he was included in César Farías' 27-man squad for the 2021 Copa América.

 Cuéllar made his full international debut during the competition, starting against Paraguay.
-However, his debut didn't go to plan, as he was sent off, and Bolivia lost the match 3-1.
+However, his debut didn't go to plan, as he was sent off, and Bolivia lost the match 3–1.